Budibase/website/content/blog/updates/2023/pricing-v3.md

 Your pricing has changed and limits increased.

-- Customers paying monthly - You can upgrade or remain on your current plan until 31st March 2024.
-On the 1st April 2024, you will be moved to the new Premium plan.
-If you’d like to upgrade to the new pricing, please [contact our sales team](https://budibase.com/contact).
-The new Premium plan, paying monthly, is priced: $60 per app creator and $6 per app user.
+- If you are paying monthly, you can upgrade or remain on your current plan.
+On the 1st April 2024, if you are still on the legacy Premium plan, you will be moved to the new Premium plan.

-- Customers paying annually - You will remain on your contract until it finishes.
-Once your contract ends, you will be moved to the new Premium plan.
-The new Premium plan, paying monthly, is priced: $50 per app creator and $5 per app user.
+- If you are paying annually, you will be moved to the new Premium plan when your current contract ends.

 - We’ve increased the internal database record limit to 25,000 and automation run limit to 5,000 for Premium plan customers hosting with Budibase Cloud.
 We’ve also increased the duration of backups and automation logs on the Premium plan (Cloud and Self-hosted) from 1 week to 1 month.

-- The Premium plan is now available to customers who prefer to self-host.
+- The Premium plan is now available to self-hosted users.

 **Business plan:**

-Your plan is now named “Enterprise” and you can benefit from additional new features including enforceable SSO and SCIM.
+Your pricing has changed and limits increased.

-- Customers paying monthly - You can upgrade to the Enterprise plan or remain on your current plan until 31st March 2024.
-On the 1st April 2024, you will be required to move to the new Enterprise plan.
-If you’d like to upgrade to the new pricing today or get a new quote, please [contact our sales team](https://budibase.com/contact).
+- If you are paying monthly you can upgrade or remain on your current plan.
+On the 1st April 2024, if you are still on the legacy Business plan, you will be moved to the new Enterprise plan.
+To get a new quote, please [contact our sales team](https://budibase.com/contact).

-- Customers paying annually - You will remain on your contract until it finishes.
-Once your annual contract ends, you will be moved to the new enterprise plan.
+- Customers paying annually will be moved to the Enterprise plan when their current contract ends.

+- When moving to the new Enterprise plan, you will benefit from additional new features including enforceable SSO and SCIM.
+You can also choose from an additional support options to help scale your deployments.

 **Enterprise plan:**

+You will experience little change.

-- All current enterprise customers are on annual contracts so the pricing changes will not affect you until renewal.
+- All current enterprise customers will experience no change until their contract ends.
 At renewable, we can provide a custom quote based on the number of app creators and app users within your account as well as the level of support required.